Sublinear Regret for a Class of Continuous-Time Linear-Quadratic Reinforcement Learning Problems: A Continuous-Time RL Algorithm

 Having learned the value function associated with a Gaussian policy, the next step is to improve the policy by updating $\bm\phi=(\phi_1, \phi_2)^\top$.
 For $\phi_1$, we employ the continuous-time policy gradient (PG) method established in \citep{jia2021policypg} to get the following updating rule:

 where $\alpha$ is the learning rate, and

 As discussed earlier, the other parameter, $\phi_2$, controls the level of exploration.
 In our algorithm, we set a deterministic schedule of this parameter which decreases to 0 as the number of iterations grows.
-Specifically, we set \(\phi_{2,n} = \frac{1}{b_n}\) where \(b_n \uparrow \infty\) is specified in Theorem 1 below.
+Specifically, we set \(\phi_{2,n} = \frac{I_l}{b_n}\) where $I_l$ is the identity matrix of dimension $l$ and \(b_n \uparrow \infty\) is specified in Theorem \ref{thm_convergence_and_rate_in_main} below.
 The order of $b_n$ in iteration $n$ is carefully chosen along with those of the other hyperparameters, such as the learning rates, in order to achieve the desired sublinear regret bound of the RL algorithm.